Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation

-We identify halos on-the-fly with the Friends-of-Friends (FoF) method, incorporated into \gad.
+We identify halos on the fly with the Friends-of-Friends (FoF) method, incorporated into \gad.
 Within each halo, galaxies are identified as objects containing stars and dense gas, using a 6D FoF finder incorporated in the {\sc Caesar} simulation analysis package.
-Cold gas (\HI\ and \Htwo) is associated with galaxies within each halo as belonging to the galaxy to which it is most bound, thus allowing \HI\, in particular, to extend beyond the interstellar medium.
-In this way, {\sc Caesar} galaxies contain essentially all ($>98\%$) of the \HI\ in the simulated universe at $z\leq 2$.
-In this work, we employ snapshots 151, 105, and 78 at $z\approx 0,1,2$, respectively.
+Cold gas (\HI\ and \Htwo) is associated with galaxies within each halo as belonging to the galaxy to which it is most bound, allowing \HI, in particular, to extend beyond the interstellar medium.
+In this way, {\sc Caesar} galaxies contain essentially all ($>98\%$) of the \HI\ in the simulated universe at $z \leq 2$.
+In this work, we use snapshots 151, 105, and 78 at $z \approx 0,1,2$, respectively.
 Note that \simba data, including particle snapshots and associated {\sc Caesar} catalogs containing hundreds of pre-computed properties for each galaxy and halo, is publicly available at \url{simba.roe.ac.uk}.